towering-cranes/towering-cranes/DOCUMENTATION.md

 • /client/main/modal.js
 - Controller to load data into the scope for modal information

-∗ similar games
 • /client/main/gameCollection.js
-- Holds a factory that allows
+- Holds a factory with following functions:

-∗  getUserCollection that loads a game collection for the signed-in user
+  - getUserCollection that loads a game collection for the signed-in user

-∗  addGameToCollection adds a selected game to the current users collection
+  - addGameToCollection adds a selected game to the current user’s collection

-∗  removeGameFromCollection removes the selected game from the current users collection
+  - removeGameFromCollection removes the selected game from the current user’s collection
 - Holds a custom filter that takes in setFilter(filterOpt) as an input where filterOpt is an array

-∗  custom filter checks for a match in the respective locations of all the objects and returns all matches
+  - checks for a match in the respective locations of all the objects and returns all matches

-∗  first element of filterOpt is the search term to find
+  - first element of filterOpt is the search term to find

-∗  second element is what type of filter term it is: text, platform, or genre
+  - second element is what type of filter term it is: text, platform, or genre

-∗  returns all objects that will be displayed after filtering
+  - returns all objects that will be displayed after filtering

-∗  items holds all possible objects
+  - items holds all possible objects

-• /client/main/search.js
+- /client/main/search.js

-- Holds a factory that allows ∗ searchByTerm
+  - Holds a factory with searchByTerm and searchById functions

-∗ searchById
+- /client/imgame/imgame.js
+  - Controller for I’m Game view (imgame.html)
+  - Grabs the game name for a specific game from the “gametitle” route parameter
+  - Updates the user’s “I’m game” status to a specific game via a post request
+  - Upon a successful post request, sends a get request to get all users who are currently “I’m game” for the same game
+  - Continuously updates the users list through a setInterval call
+- client/imgame/imgame.html
+  - In addition to being the view for imgame.js, holds a script for socket.io chat (see Section 7 below)
+- client/profile/profile.js
+  - Controller for viewing another user’s profile
+  - Similar to gameCollection.js, except grabs user nickname from route params and sends a post request based on that information.
+Also,  there is no ability to remove or add games or change “I’m game” status

 ## 5.2 User Authentication